Manureet-kaur/Lus/README.md

-Lush Beauty is full fleged responsive website about The cosmatic products with their specification and price list
+A full-fledged responsive cosmatic  website created to interact with user and to provide both desktop and mobile platform view.